 When playing daily fantasy hockey there are going to be two styles of games that you are playing, which are cash games and tournaments.
-In cash games you are going to find yourself taking less risk with the goalie position, as you find a safer floor.
+In cash games, you are going to find yourself taking less risk with the goalie position, as you find a safer floor.
 Now you still want your goalie to face some shots, but the win is going to be important.
-Those Vegas lines pointing towards heavy favorites is going to identify some of the top goalies to target.
-You can find them on teams that are overall in the top of the standings.
-Goalies are very important for a lineup’s success, because if a goalie is struggling, your night is basically over.
+Those Vegas lines pointing towards heavy favorites are going to identify some of the top goalies to target.
+You can find them on teams that are overall at the top of the standings.
+Goalies are very important for a lineup’s success because if a goalie is struggling, your night is basically over.

 Targeting Goalies In Daily Fantasy Hockey

 Now if you are looking to target specific goalies with offensive players, you are going to start with how an overall team defense and style of play is first.
 Bad defenses will allow goals more than goalies will.
 You will also want teams that take a lot of penalties, meaning they are giving up power play chances.
 However, there are goalies to target, because not every goalie in this league is going to be good.
 Also not every team is going to have two viable goalies on their roster where they can rest and still have a productive goalie in net.

 You can find goalies that allow more goals based on their goals against average.
 However, you are going to want to pair this with shots against for an overall team.
 Goalies can also be going through a hot and cold streak, but that isn’t an easy prediction that the streak will continue, because it has to end at some point.
 Teams that allow a lot of goals against are going to be obvious and the goalies within those teams are going to stand out as well.

 On a slate of games, goalies can be confirmed anywhere from the night before to when the puck drops.
 In most circumstances we know around the morning skate or mid-afternoon for a night game.
 A scratch might be the reason for otherwise or no morning skate.